How to stop $10,000 mistakes at compile time

 The problem with number

-Consider a banking system that tracks amounts internally in minor currency units (cents) but integrates with a compliance SDK that expects major currency units (dollars).
+Most of us aren’t building spacecraft navigation systems, but the same class of bugs shows up in everyday financial code.
+Consider a system that tracks amounts internally in minor currency units (cents) but integrates with a compliance SDK that expects major currency units (dollars).
 Both are number.
 TypeScript treats them as identical.

 // Internal system: everything in cents